futtta/wp-donottrack/readme.txt

 * some widgets (in the broad sense) only work with tracking enabled (e.g. Facebook Like button or Google Analytics tracking)
 * some trackers use Flash, which is simply out of reach of what WP DoNotTrack currently can do
+* when using [AMP](https://www.ampproject.org/), you're not supposed to have any other javascript code embedded.
+Therefore, once AMP is enabled, this plugin won't add its own code to the website (which renders it unfunctional).
+At least, AMP is supposed to anonymize the IPs by default.

 = Why would I need "forced" mode? =
 Javascript (and CSS/ HTML) optimizing plugins such as W3 Total Cache and Autoptimize change the way JavaScript is loaded (by combining, minimizing and loading at the end of the page), which can break or limit WP DoNotTrack's functionality.